 - Your child gets a nasty stomach bug from local food and needs to go to a hospital

 In addition, the coverage also protects for a number of different things from delayed flights to lost bags.

 One of the best things about being a parent and buying cruise travel insurance is that prices will vary depending on age.
 So when you are relatively young as a parent, then your rates will usually be more affordable than what older folks pay.

-We checked rates with AIG Travel Guard, using a family of three.
-Our examples used two 35 year-old parents and a three year-old taking a one week cruise they paid $5,000 to go on.
-For the mid-tier “Gold” plan, the cost came out to $219 for the trip — or about 4% of the trip cost.
+We checked rates with a well-respected travel insurer, using a family of three.
+Our example used two 35 year-old parents and a three year-old taking a one-week cruise they paid $5,000 to go on.
+For the mid-tier “Gold” plan from this company, the cost came out to $219 for the trip — or about 4% of the trip cost.